We are so thankful for the time and effort OPEN members have put into contributing to our work.

 - Our findings indicate a strong need for a strategic approach to women’s health that integrates mental and physical health, together with the need to pay greater attention to many ‘women’s’ health issues

-- Women recognise that a wide range of social factors have an impact on mental health.
-They also show the complexity of their lives, and that preventive action, support, advice and care is needed in a range of areas.
-One of the areas we particularly wish to highlight is the impact of trauma on women’s mental health, and the need for mental and physical health services to be trauma-informed
+- Women recognise that a wide range of social factors has an impact on mental health.
+They also show the complexity of their lives and that preventive action, support, advice and care are needed in a range of areas.
+One of the areas we particularly wish to highlight is the impact of trauma on women’s mental health and the need for mental and physical health services to be trauma-informed

-Since we wrote our submission, we were excited to hear that the survey findings were mentioned by Baroness Bull during a House of Lords debate on ‘Improving Women’s Health Outcomes’ on 8 July 2021.
+Since we wrote our submission, we were excited to hear that Baroness Bull mentioned the survey findings during a House of Lords debate on ‘Improving Women’s Health Outcomes’ on 8 July 2021.
 You are really helping us to take our impact to the next level!

 You told us what you thought about Mental Health Awareness Week

 An amazing 193 of you got back to us.
-In-depth analysis of your responses is still ongoing and will contribute to our wider evaluation of MHAW.
+An in-depth analysis of your responses is still ongoing and will contribute to our wider evaluation of MHAW.

 The analysis so far has highlighted some key findings:

 - Most of you were aware of MHAW, plus the associated Mental Health Foundation campaigns, and engaged with it

 - A lot of you mentioned your workplace, educational/training setting and/or community organisation as the main areas where you got to know about MHAW